 We don’t typically visit the attic, other than to shove in a few boxes once in a while.
-This makes it an ideal refuge for pests and wild animals to take up residence.
+This makes it an ideal refuge for pests and wild animals.
 It offers protection, it’s close to food sources, and it’s warm and cozy.
 Pest control may be necessary for this area of your home.
 Let’s learn about the most common pests that find their way into attics – just like yours – across the nation.

 Bats are types of creatures that are naturally drawn to certain areas of the home – such as chimneys and attics.
 These animals have the capability of detecting small changes in air pressure, which also allows them the ability to discover entryways into structures.